GISRSStudy » GIS » Create Shapefile

 Create a Shapefiles (Vector file) in QGIS

-Learn How to create Vector Data or Shapefile.
+Learn How to create Vector Data or Shapefile in QGIS.

 Before you can add new vector data, you need a vector dataset to add it to.
 In our case, you’ll begin by creating new data entirely, rather than editing an existing dataset.
 Therefore, you’ll need to define your new dataset first.